 Eight Questions to Ask a Potential Christian Counselor | David Powlison

-It’s all too common for people to struggle taking that first step when needing counseling.
-The following wise advice provides guidance as you consider next steps.
+It’s quite common for people to struggle to take that first step when needing Christian counseling.
+The following advice from a wise counselor provides guidance as you consider next steps.
 Counseling is an interactive process that is established and maintained on the basis of trust.
 Honest and open dialogue between a counselor and a counselee is one of the most important components of building trust.
-(This article can be a help to people considering counseling.)
+(This article can be a help to people who are considering counseling for the first time.)

 Nine Words for Every Marriage | Josh Squires

 Someday my children will introduce me to the person they intend to marry.
 When they do, there are three sentences — nine simple words total — that I want to know they can say, in earnest, before they can have my blessing: I was wrong.
 I am sorry.
 Please forgive me.
-(This article is helpful for marriage counseling, marriage counselors, married persons, and reconciliation counseling.)
+(This article is beneficial for marriage counseling, marriage counselors, married persons, couples therapy, and reconciliation counseling.)

 Suicide Assessment | Paul Tautges